The Pillows: New FLCL seasons and 30th Anniversary (2015–2019)

-On November 2016, the Pillows released a digital single entitled "Be Your King" and on March 2017 they released a new studio album named "Nook in The Brain".
-On March 2017 a limited single entiled "The World There Is Nowhere" was released as live venue/mail order only exclusive and later appeared in the soundtrack of the movie 王様になれ (Be Your King).
-The "Nook in The World" tour's last concert was released as a DVD/Blu-ray on November 2017.
+In November 2016, the Pillows released a digital single entitled "Be Your King" and in March 2017 they released a new studio album named "Nook in The Brain".
+In March 2017 a limited single entiled "The World There Is Nowhere" was released as live venue/mail order only exclusive and later appeared in the soundtrack of the movie 王様になれ (Be Your King).
+The "Nook in The World" tour's last concert was released as a DVD/Blu-ray in November 2017.

 Following the release of the second season, FLCL Progressive, Adult Swim sponsored and presented a seven city tour across the US alongside a band on the same label called Noodles, as well as Cullen Omori formerly of the Smith Westerns.

 On 5 September 2018, Toho released the fourth soundtrack from the anime series FLCL entitled "Fool on Cool Generation".
 The collection features 14 tracks composed by the Pillows, including music found in the FLCL Progressive and FLCL Alternative anime seasons, released together as part of the dual-theatrical showings of both series in Japan.

 The Pillows released their 22nd studio album, Rebroadcast, under King Records and Delicious label on 19 September 2018.
-The Rebroadcast tour "Life is Only Once" DVD/Blu-ray was released on September 2019.
+The Rebroadcast tour "Life is Only Once" DVD/Blu-ray was released in September 2019.

 In March 2019, the Pillows announced their participation on the tribute album for UNISON SQUARE GARDEN's 15th anniversary as a band, covering the song "Shoegazer Speaker".
 It was released on 24 July.

 In May 2019, it was announced that the Pillows' new song "Happy Go Ducky!" would be used as the opening theme for the anime series Ahiru no Sora premiering in October.

 To celebrate the band's 30th anniversary, a feature film entitled 王様になれ ("Be the King") with music and original story by Sawao Yamanaka was released in Japan in the Fall season of 2019.
 Shûji Okui is responsible for the script and direction.
 The film stars actor Amane Okayama as Yuusuke, a young man who works in a ramen shop frequented by numerous Japanese rock bands.
 Yuusuke dreams of being a photographer, and he decides to follow his dreams by becoming a cameraman for live concert events.
 Ousama ni Nare also features appearances by numerous musicians, including: Teru and Jiro of Glay; Atsushi Horie, Hidekazu Hinata and Shinpei Nakayama of Straightener; Hirotaka Takahashi of The Predators; Ryosuke Sasaki, Tomoya Tabuchi, Hiroaki Arai and Hiroyuki Suzuki of THE KEBABS; Yoko and Shinya Kusube of Casablanca; Hirata Panda, Beat Ryo, Hoshikawa Don't Let Me Down, Honma Domino and Chiba O'Reilly of THE BOHEMIANS; Eiichi Miyamoto of syurispeiloff; Ena Fujita, Asako Miyazaki, Aya Matsuoka and Misaki Yoshikawa of SHISHAMO.